giordano-lucas/dex-cyclic-arbitrage/index.md

 Using the `PCA` approach, we can easily understand how much is lost when `Q` varies.

+{% include_relative figures/embedding/XXX.html %}

 In the [Cycles profitability prediction](#cycles-profitability-prediction) task, we will be able to measure the gain of the embedding compared to the raw features (base model).

 ## Autoencoder : different architectures

 ### Linear autoencoder

+As a first sanity check, we trained a single layer linear autoencoder.
+We should observe a similar peroformance as `PCA` and, as expected, it is indeed the case.

+{% include_relative figures/embedding/XXX.html %}

+### Multilayer autoencoder

+Let's go deep !
+In this section, the number of layers is inscreased (XXX).

+The following plot displays the performance of this model.

+{% include_relative figures/embedding/XXX.html %}

 ### Convolutional autoencoder

-To better capture the structure of cycles, a convolutional `autoencoder` will be used to create the embedding.
-The idea is that when a cyclic arbitrage is implemented, the first transaction could affect some price/gas of the second token and similarly for other transactions.
+To better capture the structure of cycles, we propose an alternative to the fully dense model of last section : a convolutional `autoencoder`.
+The motivation to introduce this complex architecture is that when a cyclic arbitrage is implemented, the first transaction could affect some price/gas of the second token and similarly for other transactions.
 The convolution operations could extract these neighbouring relationships between tokens in order to build a better latent representation of cycles.

-anity check model
+We hope that a convolutional layer will allow us to leverge this structural bias.

 Formally, we used the following architecture